Ravinder Bhalla: Early life

 Ravinder Singh Bhalla was born in Passaic, New Jersey, and raised in Woodland Park (then called West Paterson.)
 His parents, Ranbir and Harminder Singh, live in Montville, New Jersey, where they own and manage a company that manufactures high-pressure sodium street lamps that Ranbir Singh, a physicist, invented himself.

-Bhalla earned a Bachelor of Science degree in political psychology from University of California, Berkeley, a master's degree in public administration and public policy from the London School of Economics, and earned his juris doctor from Tulane University Law School in New Orleans.
+Bhalla earned a Bachelor of Science degree in political psychology from the University of California, Berkeley, a master's degree in public administration and public policy from the London School of Economics, and a juris doctor from Tulane University Law School in New Orleans.